Mā tātou, mō tātou ko WelTec ki Te Āti Awa, ko Whitireia ki Ngāti Toa. E haere kōtui nei me kura-takahi-puni tātou.

 Wai Ora is a primary mental health and hauora service for Māori and Pacific ākonga.
 Wai Ora supports the wellbeing of students, and is dedicated to educate students on the tools needed to take care of their hauora.

 Individual or group sessions are welcome.
-Wai Ora is available from 9:00-5:00pm on weekdays.
+Wai Ora is available through Monday to Friday across campuses.
 Students can call 027 216 2038, or get in touch with Wai Ora below.

 Piki is a free service for 18-25's that offers support for mental distress. Ākonga (18-25) can self-refer through the Piki website.